Yaxin9Luo/Yaxin9Luo.github.io/_pages/about.md

 About Me
 ======
 Hello!
 I am an Undergraduate Student at Technical University of Denmark.
-I am interested in the intersection of LLM and Efficient Foundation Model.
+I am interested in develop native multimodal foundation models which can perform both understanding and generation tasks

 Selected Publications